 Federal student loan exit counselors and programs generally do not cover student loan refinancing.
 Refinancing is the process of paying off student loans—both federal and private—with a new loan, ideally at a lower rate of interest.

-Refinancing could help potentially lower borrowers’ interest rates and consolidate multiple loan payments into one.
+Refinancing could help potentially lower borrowers’ interest rates and combine multiple loan payments into one.
 Compare this to federal loan consolidation, a program offered through the government that simply takes a weighted average of the existing loans’ interest rates.
+The main purpose of a federal loan consolidation is to simplify monthly payments; whereas a refinance through a private lender ideally lowers your interest rate.

 With refinancing, the borrower pays off your government loans with a private loan, so refinanced loans are not eligible for federal repayment programs such as income-driven repayment, deferment, and public service loan forgiveness.